lbliii/milodocs/exampleSite/content/features/_index.md

 icon: "slider.svg"
 ---

-The following articles are demonstrations of the features of the theme.
+The following articles showcase the features of the theme.